 The Research Grant exploring Faith, Work and Economics is designed to explore relevant topics at the intersection of faith in the marketplace.
 In particular, grants have been issued to explore topics of social entrepreneurship, entrepreneurial church planting, corruption, business as mission, etc. In addition, research grants have also been issued to explore biblical topics such as wealth, poverty, etc. The results of the research are either presented at an academic conference or submitted for publication in an academic journal.

 - Biblical views on wealth, poverty, and the church

 - Business ethics

-The Office of Faith, Work, and Economics (OFWE) is calling for research proposals from Asbury Seminary Faculty and Students for grants to be awarded in Spring 2018.
-OFWE will provide at least 4 grant awards for students and 4 grant awards for faculty for a maximum amount of $2,500 each ($4,000 for second time recipients).
+The Office of Faith, Work, and Economics (OFWE) is calling for research proposals from Asbury Seminary faculty and students.
+The OFWE awards $2,500 each to first time recipients and $4,000 to second time recipients.